The Best Inflatable Pillow for Neck Pain

-Simply put, a travel pillow protects your neck and upper back from the painful stress of travel.
-Riding in a car or plane can put a lot of stress and strain on your neck and upper back, but there are an increasing number of options for those of us who need neck support while traveling.
-This article is about my own discomfort while traveling, and some of the things that have helped me.
-And since none of us are made of money, these solutions are all affordable.
+A good travel pillow is more than just a comfort aid.
+These pillows also protect your neck and upper back from the painful stress of air, train, and car travel.
+There are an increasing number of options for those of us who need a quality inflatable pillow for neck support while traveling.
+This article discusses some of your options, and also makes recommendations based on research and personal experience.
+The inflatable pillows discussed here are affordable, easy to pack, and time-tested by thousands of users around the world.
 I hope some of what I've learned from experience is of use to you, and makes your next travel experience a little more comfortable.

 Travel Can Hurt Your Back

-I don't know about you, but if I have to go any distance in a car, or fly somewhere, I can pretty much count on my neck and upper back going bad on me.
+From my own experience, I have to go any distance in a car, or fly somewhere, I can pretty much count on my neck and upper back going bad on me.
 It seems like no matter what I do, including taking the muscle-relaxers my doctor prescribed, I still wind up in pain.
 If you have neck pain when you have to sit in a car or plane, then maybe some of what I've learned can help you too.
-I have found a few tips and tricks that actually make a difference.
+I have found a few quality inflatable travel pillows that actually make a difference.

 This Is No Way to Travel...